Marco9723/PLC_Thesis/README.md

             |--train.txt
             |--test.txt
     ```
-* In order to load the datasets, text files that contain training and testing audio paths are required.
-We have
+* To load the dataset, you need text files that list the audio paths for training and testing.
-  prepared `train.txt` and `test.txt` files in `./data/vctk` directory.
+  We have prepared train.txt and test.txt files in the ./data/vctk directory.

 * In `./data` it is recommended to also save the files and traces of the testing set: